somnambulist-tech/api-bundle/README.md

 The following pass through methods are available:

- * collection(TransformerBinding $binding) - return a JSON response for a collection of objects
+ * collection(CollectionType $type) - return a JSON response for a collection of objects
- * item(TransformerBinding $binding) - return a JSON response for a single item
+ * item(ObjectType $type) - return a JSON response for a single item
- * paginate(TransformerBinding $binding) - return a JSON response with a paginated result set
+ * paginate(PagerfantaType $type) - return a JSON response with a paginated result set

  * includes(Request $request) - returns an array of all requested objects to be included
  * orderBy(Request $request) - returns an array of all requested fields to order results by